Managing Data Integrity and Compliance Guidelines

 According to the FDA, Data Integrity and Compliance With CGMP Guidance document for Industry, published in April 2016, Data integrity refers to the completeness, consistency, and accuracy of data.
 Complete, consistent, and accurate data should be attributable, legible, contemporaneously recorded, original or a true copy, and accurate (ALCOA).
 The ALCOA principles, which are now known as ALCOA+, and are used by the FDA, MHRA, GAMP, WHO and PIC/S, should be implemented in every lab, industrial or academic, to ensure the lab is meeting the regulation authorities minimum CGMP requirements for data integrity.

-Who & When – Every recorded document in the system should be signed and dated and attributed to an identifiable person.
+Who & When – Every recorded document in the laboratory information system should be signed and dated and attributed to an identifiable person.
 Signing on behalf of someone else is considered fraud.
 Keep a signature log with examples of all personnel signatures, initials etc. to ensure identity.

 All Data and metadata should be perpetual and easily read.
 The data should be kept accessible throughout the data lifecycle.